Entrepreneurs and managers have to make sure that scarce resources are employed to best accomplish their vision.

 - Increase in unit prices;

 For a future business, or a new investment, quantitative techniques are used to assess the investment quality by looking into the “future” streams of costs and benefits.
 The aim is to ascertain whether the investment is worthy to be carried forward or not.

 These future streams of costs and benefits happen in the planning horizon of a financial plan, say, one, two, three, four years, or more.
 The time horizon depends on each type of investment.
 For an infrastructure project as a road, or an airport, or a dam, the time horizon could be as long as 10 years or even more as the recovery of the investment and the profitability of the project will take those many years to be realized.

 If we look at the case of a bakery that is set to spread in more locations, then four years is an appropriate time horizon to judge the quality of the investment.
 Has it been worth 4 years of work?
 Should it be dropped?

 The financial plans, consisting of cash flows and financial statements, are the basis on which to obtain the yearly information on revenue and costs that are used in the application of quantitative techniques in investment appraisal.

 Investment decision analysis can be mastered by making extensive use of cash flows for several years of operations, of the theory and practice of time value of money, net present value (NPV), internal rate of return (IRR), break-even point (B/E) and payback period.

-Could it be done out of scratch and just reading some articles?
-Probably yes, but 100% more confidently with simulations or ‘what if scenarios,’ after having grasped the basics of financial statement analysis.
+Can you learn that from scratch by just reading some articles?
+Probably yes, but you can do it 100% more confidently with simulations or ‘what if scenarios,’ after having grasped the basics of financial statement analysis.

 It will allow a clear understanding of the effect of changes in unit prices, or increase in market share, or decrease in expenses, or increase in borrowing on the main financial indicators of the quality of an investment.